stopdemir/Political-Districting-Problem/README.md

   contiguity, and compactness.
-This study develops two new mixed-integer mathematical programming formulations to quantitatively demonstrate the detrimental result of this practice on the political balance \textit{even when} these constraints have been operationalized to inhibit gerrymandering.
+This study develops two new mixed-integer mathematical programming formulations to quantitatively demonstrate the detrimental result of this practice on the political balance even when these constraints have been operationalized to inhibit gerrymandering.
 Single-member and mixed single- and multi-member district electoral systems are used in the formulations.
 The d'Hondt method is applied for